Sheliakhin-Golang-portfolio/MyEventStream/README.md

 ---

-## Project Status
+## License

-This project is developed for portfolio and learning purposes.
+This project is developed for educational and portfolio purposes.
-The focus is correctness, clarity, and realistic backend patterns.
-**NOT FOR COMMERCIAL USE!**
+Licensed under the Apache License 2.0.